ACortellari/ACortellari.github.io/tpc/publications_Kardaş.md

 # [Publications](firstlevel_publications.md) // Kardaş

-Kardaş was a  publication.
+Kardaş was a monthly publication.
 It published 16 issues in London between 1970 and 1970.

 ## Articles in Scope